In this post, we’re going to detail our journey from clutter and chaos to a life of simplicity.

 We know firsthand what it's like to feel stressed and overwhelmed, along with the general lack of organization, direction, creativity and so on.

-We also know how incredibly freeing it can be to take back your clarity and control by implementing systems, organizing, simplifying, and making choices with mindful, intentional awareness.
+We also know the peace of mind that comes from taking back your clarity and control, by implementing systems, organizing, simplifying, and making choices with mindful, intentional awareness.

 The difference it has made for us was huge, which is why we feel it is so important for us to share what we've discovered here on the blog in hopes of encouraging others as well!

 For someone just getting started, living in a simple life may seem a long way away.